Tents and Temporary Structures

 Other Code Requirements

 - Tents are required to be able to withstand all loads including wind and snow loads.
-Tents are required to withstand snow drift loads from neighboring taller buildings.
+Tents are required to withstand snow drift loads from adjacent taller buildings.

 - Propane tanks for portable heaters are required to be located at least 5’ away from the tent.